What is Cellulose Insulation, and Where is it Used?

 Spray foam insulation has been very popular in recent years, and for good reason!
 It offers comparable R-values to cellulose and is very easy to install.
 Most importantly, the mixture will fill and seal even the slightest cracks.
 This means it edges out cellulose as far as raw efficiency goes.

 Price and longevity are the other major factors.
-Spray foam insulation costs much more to install than cellulose, but cellulose doesn’t last nearly long.
+Spray foam insulation costs much more to install than cellulose, but cellulose doesn’t last nearly as long.
 So while you pay more for spray foam up front, you save money in the long run by not replacing it after a few years.

 Insulation keeps your house comfortable and your power bills low, but few people know what it’s made of.
 Cellulose insulation is essentially just ripped-up paper and cardboard fibers blown into your attic and walls, but it offers great thermal efficiency that makes it a comparable choice to fiberglass, if not even better!